wkhere/stackless/Doc/library/tarfile.rst

 appropriately, this conversion may fail.

 The *errors* argument defines how characters are treated that cannot be converted.
 Possible values are listed in section :ref:`codec-base-classes`.
-In read mode the default scheme is ``'replace'``.
-This avoids unexpected :exc:`UnicodeError` exceptions and guarantees that an archive can always be read.
-In write mode the default value for *errors* is ``'strict'``.
-This ensures that name information is not altered unnoticed.
+The default scheme is ``'surrogateescape'`` which Python also uses for its file system calls, see :ref:`os-filenames`.

-In case of writing :const:`PAX_FORMAT` archives, *encoding* is ignored because non-ASCII metadata is stored using *UTF-8*.
+In case of :const:`PAX_FORMAT` archives, *encoding* is generally not needed because all the metadata is stored using *UTF-8*. *encoding* is only used in the rare cases when binary pax headers are decoded or when strings with surrogate characters are stored.